Venn vs. Float vs. Loop: Choosing the Best Financial Operating System for Your Business

 Feature: Core Business Banking & Global Accounts

-When it comes to business financial management, you’ll find the core features you need in Venn, Float, or Loop.
-However, the three solutions differ slightly in their account features.
+When it comes to business financial management, you'll find the core features you need in Venn, Float, or Loop.
+However, the three solutions differ in their account features, eligibility requirements, and deposit protections.

-Venn is not a traditional bank, rather a banking replacement for Canadian SMBs looking for multi-currency accounts.
+Venn is not a traditional bank; it is a banking alternative for Canadian SMBs looking for multi-currency accounts.
 Businesses can collect payments from customers in their preferred currency, including CAD, USD, GBP, and EUR.
-This allows you to operate globally without requiring separate bank accounts (or jumping through hoops with traditional banks).
-Businesses can open multi-currency accounts in minutes, offering transparency with no monthly fees.
+This allows you to operate globally without requiring separate bank accounts or additional setup with traditional financial institutions.
+Businesses can open multi-currency accounts in minutes, with transparent pricing and no monthly fees on the Essentials plan.

 Feature: Corporate Cards for Business Expenses